 - express sexist, racist, homophobic or any other discriminatory views

-- do not engage respectfully with other participants during the online event (violent, aggressive, or intimidating behaviour will not be permitted and will likely result in an immediate request for that participant to leave the event)
+- do not engage respectfully with other participants during the in-person or online event (violent, aggressive, or intimidating behaviour will not be permitted and will likely result in an immediate request for that participant to leave the event)

 - do not respect others’ privacy – please do not screen shot, photograph, or record any part of this event.

-During social events, you are welcome to have your camera turned on.
+During online social events, you are welcome to have your camera turned on.
 However, remember that your camera allows other participants to see into your home.
 Make sure any images or objects visible in the background are appropriate to share.

 If you are feeling distressed or upset in any way, please let a festival staff member know – they are there to support you.
 You can call 03 8664 7111 or 001 61 3 8664 7111 (if you’re calling from outside Australia) or email firstname.lastname@example.org to report any inappropriate behaviour.